A Christmas Story: The Musical: Musical numbers

+In the Broadway soundtrack, songs may be different.

 Critical reception

 The reviewer of the Seattle production wrote:Just about every nostalgic, humorous vignette, celebrating a kind of quirky childhood innocence enshrined in America's past, gets an up-tempo romp in the polished, very busy score.... performed with vigor by an admirable cast of 33....
 But overall, A Christmas Story looks spiffy, with Walt Spangler's snow-cave design brightened by giant Christmas packages and trees and Howell Binkley's twinkly-tastic lighting.
 If it's too long a haul, there's a lot here to please kids.

 Charles Isherwood, in his review of the Broadway production for The New York Times, wrote: [T]he stage version lightens up a little on the cute, smart-alecky asides... making room for the music and allowing the story mostly to speak for itself....
 Mr. Pasek and Mr. Paul have provided a likable, perky score that duly translates all of the major episodes in the story into appropriate musical numbers.